fireundubh/OpenPapyrus/README.md

 - Papyrus Var Cleaner
 - Papyrus Code Generator

-The existing grammars have not been fully tested.
+The available grammars have not been fully tested.

 ### How are these grammars used by the compiler?